 Q. I thought Jennifer Ikeda did a wonderful job reading the audio version of ADOW!
 Will she be reading the rest of the books in the trilogy?

 A. I agree!
-Ms. Ikeda has agreed to read Shadow of Night for the English-language audio version.
-We’ll have to keep our fingers crossed that she’ll be available to read book #3 in due course.
+Fortunately, yes.
+Ms. Ikeda agreed to read Shadow of Night and The Book of Life for the English-language audio books.

 ABOUT THE WRITING PROCESS